Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 What are your impressions of the performance and comfort of these boots?

-Kawaguchi TKY YayaThe previous model, the STRIDER, which was a huge hit as an AT boot specialized for skiing, has finally been completely redesigned!
-It's now even lighter at just 1,480g per shoe (size 26.5cm), making hiking even more enjoyable.
-The shell last has also been narrowed to 99mm, improving the fit and securely holding the lightweight inner liner in place, minimizing the sacrifice of skiing.
-The
+Kawaguchi TKY YayaThe STRIDER, a highly popular AT boot specifically designed for skiing, has finally undergone a complete redesign!
+Now even lighter at 1480g per shoe (size 26.5cm), hiking has become even more enjoyable.
+The shell last has also been narrowed to 99mm, improving the fit and securely holding the lightweight inner boot, minimizing the sacrifice in skiing performance.
+The hike

-external hike mode switch lever and wide ankle range of motion make hiking feel just like trail running shoes.
+mode switch lever is now externally mounted, and the increased ankle range of motion makes hiking feel just like wearing trail running shoes.

 What else do you like about these boots, such as their design or special features?

-Kawaguchi TKY YayaThe bold design integrates the first buckle of the lower cuff with the second buckle via a wire.
-Simply loosening the first buckle releases the lower cuff, including the second buckle, allowing you to instantly transition to hiking mode—quickly and conveniently.
+Kawaguchi TKY YayaThe first buckle of the lower cuff is integrated with the second buckle by a wire, a bold design feature.
+The ability to instantly switch to hiking mode by simply loosening the first buckle releases the entire lower cuff, including the second buckle, is incredibly fast and convenient.

-Plus, because it's made from recycled boots, it contributes to reducing environmental impact!
+Furthermore, since it's made from recycled old boots, it contributes to reducing environmental impact!

 Who do you think these boots are recommended for?

-Kawaguchi TKY YayaThis boot is especially recommended for adults who enjoy backcountry skiing.
+Kawaguchi TKY Yayaare highly recommended for adults who enjoy backcountry skiing.

 Binding impressions